-Outcomes: Many of these bodies are key stakeholders and were contacted or met with to provide input on the drafting of the replacement Local Development Plan Preferred Strategy.
-Advice also influenced the drafting of the site assessments for the Candidate Sites Register.
+Outcomes: Many of these bodies are key stakeholders and were contacted or met with to provide input on the drafting of the replacement Local Development Plan Preferred Strategy and Deposit Local Development Plan.
+Advice also influenced the drafting of the site assessments for the Candidate Sites Register and the assessment of new or amended sites.